 #13.
 Penn Foster

 You’ve likely heard about Penn Foster at some point.
-This is not a coincidence since the college is very popular among Americans.
+This is not a coincidence since college is very popular among Americans.
 Well, you should know that it has several HVAC classes.
-The online classes include eight courses that are designed to help the study gain knowledge and skills regarding HVAC troubleshooting and installation.
+The online classes include eight courses that are designed to help the student gain knowledge and skills regarding HVAC troubleshooting and installation.